 For a good and affordable resource on these buttons see:

-A Sydney Post Office directory from 1886-7 listed Britsh firms importing into Australia.
-Such firms would have been the source of uniform and military buttons used here, but marked with the Australian uniform makers name.
+A Sydney Post Office directory from 1886-7 listed British firms importing into Australia.
+Such firms would have been the source of many uniform and military buttons used here, but marked with the Australian uniform makers name.

 The article below explains that these buttons also came from Italy.

 Please note that these trouser buttons are also found overseas.
-They may have come from a button manufacturing centre such as Birmingham.
-The same generic terms may have been used in more than one era and by more than one maker.
-These buttons are not valuable, but they are certainly interesting.
+They came from button manufacturing centres such as Birmingham.
+Note also the same generic terms may have been used in more than one era and by more than one maker.
+These buttons are not valuable, but they are certainly interesting!